theopensystemslab/planx-new/doc/architecture/decisions/0005-data-retention-policy.md

 We have agreed that we need to implement a data retention policy, and the basics of this has been created in [#1325](https://github.com/theopensystemslab/planx-new/pull/1325).

+This document and policy specifically covers user data related to applications submitted via PlanX.
+Further documents will lay out our policies on Flow Data and Analytics.

 As part of this, it surfaced that we do not have an agreed and formalised data retention policy which lives outside of the code to serve as a reference.

 ## Decision